Rachelz1231/Rightee-AI-Writing-Assistant/README.md

 A word bank is available to provide suggestions for synonyms or antonyms.
 It also supports finding a matching word for a given description or providing the English equivalent of a word in foreign languages.

+# Important

+You will need to insert your own OpenAI API key into `src/GPTRequest.js` to use this program.